Meet the Russian partisans fighting back against Putin’s regime

 The investigative group has confirmed that Russian partisan groups are behind some of the arson attacks, but also highlighted the role of Ukraine’s “Black Box” project.
 Details about the mysterious operation have been kept under wraps, but it is run by the Come Back Alive foundation alongside Kyiv’s military intelligence.
 It raised $6.23mn through public donations last year and could explain some of the mysterious attacks that have gone unanswered.

 In the case of the May 3 drone strike on the Kremlin, it could well have been an attack launched from Ukraine and not Russian partisans.
-In February, a deadly wave of Ukrainian drones struck several regions in western Russia and reached as far as the town Gubastovo, less than 100km from Moscow.
-A separate drone attack destroyed missiles in occupied-Crimea intended for Russia’s Black Sea fleet.
+In February, a deadly wave of Ukrainian drones struck several regions in western Russia and reached as far as the town Gubastovo, less than 100 km from Moscow.
+A separate drone attack destroyed missiles in occupied Crimea intended for Russia’s Black Sea fleet.
 Explosions also rocked the Crimean peninsula last summer, forcing thousands of Russians to flee.
 Kyiv did not claim responsibility for any of those attacks.

 Malfor does not know what the “Black Box” contains, but Starosiek noted that the number of fires in Russia doubled once the project completed its funding.
 “Sometimes military intelligence says a fire in Russia is connected to the “Black Box” project,” the CEO stated, but he could not provide further details.